definelicht/powermeter/README.md

 pm.Start();             // Start sampling
 // ...do interesting work...
 auto power = pm.Stop(); // Returns a vector<std::tuple<Time_t, double, double>>, where each entry
-                        // contains the drawn power and supplied power, and Time_t is the time_point
+                        // contains the drawn power and supplied power, and Time_t is the type
-                        // type defined by std::chrono::high_resolution_clock
+                        // defined by std::chrono::high_resolution_clock::time_point
 ```

 As an optional second argument, `PowerMeter` takes an `std::ostream` where input will be written instead of storing it internally.
 This can be used to write results directly to a file: